Handling and Presenting Harmful Text in NLP Research: Conclusion

+Harmful content can be contained in datasets, and encountered whether one is looking for it or not.
+Various forms of harmful text risk inflicting serious negative effects on many groups of people -- prior to, during and after the research process.
+Some professional and academic areas have established protocols for dealing with their inherent hazards and harms -- and we have now proposed such a protocol for NLP research.

+The harm caused by textual content does not emerge in a social, cultural or historical vacuum -- data embeds and perpetuates social norms, historical injustices, and uneven power dynamics.
+As such, technical fixes from individual researchers or adopted protocols cannot fully address this problem.
+Instead, it requires acknowledging and contesting unjust systems and their manifestations in text data, envisioning what worldview the data should (or should not) represent, and eventually working towards making such visions a reality.
+We do not suggest that the NLP community can alone bear the weight of responsibility for countering the deep-rooted historical, cultural and societal issues in-grained in language data -- this remains an unresolved problem which requires systemic change from multidisciplinary perspectives.
+At the same time, while tackling harmful content in datasets requires broader systemic change, adopting better practices in discussion and presentation can incrementally contribute to such change.

-Thus, a secondary unresolved problem in NLP is how the production, sharing, and consumption of research itself can be handled and presented in a way which limits secondary harm to wider general society and its members.
-The advice and points of reflection in this paper identify this problem and provide practical solutions.
-These recommendations are the start of a larger conversation about risks and harms in and from our field, and we hope that delineating and describing them opens an broad dialogue in the NLP community towards creating responsible, just and ethical research.
+Thus, another unresolved problem in NLP is how the production, sharing and consumption of research itself can be approached in a way that encourages awareness and mitigation of harms.
+This paper has identified the problems and risks that emerge when handling and presenting harmful text.
+It also provides practical solutions, including the introduction of \textsc{HarmCheck}.
+Discussions about the harm caused by and through NLP research, as well as other computational and data-intensive areas, are still at an early stage, despite the progress made in recent times.
+As such, the arguments and recommendations we have presented here are only the start of a larger conversation about risks and harms in our field.
+We hope that delineating and describing them opens a broad dialogue in the NLP community towards responsible, safe and ethical research on harmful text.